sahilng/streamlit-sql-api-client/README.md

 # DuckDB SQL Client

-A simple Streamlit-based SQL client for querying a DuckDB HTTP API.
+A Streamlit-based SQL client for querying a DuckDB HTTP API.

 ## Repository Structure